Debt collection and debt recovery in Poland

 Stage 3 – Judicial debt collection

-If the extrajudicial debt collection methods described above fail, the creditor can litigate their claims in court.
+If the extrajudicial debt collection methods described above fail, the creditor can litigate their claims in court proceedings.

 Litigation is an element of the Polish civil procedure before a Polish common court.
 It involves two opposing parties: the claimant, namely the party who seeks from the court a specific determination indicated in the pleading initiating the proceedings – the statement of claim – and the defendant, namely the party who requests the court to dismiss the claimant’s claim (dismissal of the action).